Chatham Islands shag

-The Chatham shag (Leucocarbo onslowi), also known as the Chatham Island shag, is a species of bird in the cormorant and shag family, Phalacrocoracidae.
+The Chatham Islands shag (Leucocarbo onslowi), also known as the Chatham shag, is a species of bird in the cormorant and shag family, Phalacrocoracidae.
 It is endemic to the Chatham Islands of New Zealand.
 For a long time the species was placed in the genus Phalacrocorax; today it is mostly placed with the other blue-eyed shags of New Zealand and Antarctica in the genus Leucocarbo.
 Its closest relative is the Otago shag of South Island.

 This is a large, pied shag with a long crest.
 It is highly coastal, rarely foraging far from shore, although sometimes feeds in the large and brackish Te Whanga Lagoon.
 It forages for fish and cephalopods and roosts on rocky shores.
 The species is colonial, breeding in small colonies around the Chatham Islands.
 Little is known about its breeding behaviour.
 The species is threatened by introduced predators, disturbance at its breeding colonies and habitat loss.

 Taxonomy

-Henry Forbes described the Chatham shag as Phalacrocorax onslowi in 1893.
+Henry Forbes described the Chatham Islands shag as Phalacrocorax onslowi in 1893, although it had been mentioned at the Royal Society Te Apārangi in 1871 by William Travers (New Zealand politician), sharing field notes from his son Henry Travers (naturalist).
 The specific name commemorates William Onslow, 4th Earl of Onslow, who was the Governor of New Zealand between 1889 and 1892.

 The question of which genus to place the species in has, like the general question of the taxonomy of the cormorants and shags on the whole, been a long-standing mystery.
 It was long retained in Phalacrocorax along with the rest of the family when the family was treated as monogeneric.
 It was also placed in the genus Euleucocarbo along with the other "blue-eyed shags" found in New Zealand.
 The species has sometimes been considered a subspecies of an enlarged New Zealand king shag species (Leucocarbo carunculatus).
 Most recently a 2014 study of the mitochondrial and nuclear DNA of the family placed it within the New Zealand blue-eyed shags and the other Antarctic blue-eyed shags in the genus Leucocarbo.
 This arrangement has also been adopted by the International Ornithologists' Union.
 The same study found that its closest relative was the species formerly known as Stewart shag.
 Since 2016, the Stewart shag is now treated as two species, the Otago and Foveaux shags.
-The same study that split these two species also found that the Chatham shag is closely related to the Otago shag and that this pair are in turn a sister clade to the Foveaux shag.
+The same study that split these two species also found that the Chatham Islands shag is closely related to the Otago shag and that this pair are in turn a sister clade to the Foveaux shag.
 These three species are in turn related to the New Zealand king shag and an extinct Leucocarbo species, the Kohatu shag, from the far north of New Zealand.

-"Chatham Shag" has been designated as the official common name for the species by the IOC.
+"Chatham Islands shag" has been designated as the official common name for the species by the IOC.
 The species is also known as the "Chatham Island shag".